My first hobby, I remember, involved building various electronic projects (kits, etc.)

 I mounted on a wooden base for this first project.
 My second project

 from here was to redo my first project by placing all the components

 in a metal case, and try and make this Power Supply, variable

 (both for voltage and current).
 The basis or Circuits for all my

 projects usually came from the then "Electronics Australia" magazine

 which I used to buy quite often.

-with many different electrical and circuit designs.
+with many different electrical and circuit designs, and systems.
 Some of these projects

 and kits included Power Supplies, Battery Chargers, one basic Oscilloscope